MicrosoftDocs/customer-insights/ci-docs/enrichment-office.md

 | Aggregation start date                                                            |  AggregationStartDate                    |
 | Aggregation level (year, month, or week)                                          |  AggregationLevel                        |

-In addition to the standard results, the **Enriched customers preview** tile shows a sample of the enriched data.
-Select **See more** and select the **Data** tab to access a detailed view of each enriched profile.
-This is the *Office* entity.
-The *Office_UserEntity* contains the Active Directory IDs for the email addresses that were chosen during enrichment configuration.

 ## See enrichment data on the customer card